$75 per ticket

-These tickets include a meet and greet with Adam Rafferty, special high rise seating, complimentary appetizers, beer and wine.
+These tickets include a meet and greet with Adam Rafferty, premium seating in the front section of the music hall, complimentary appetizers, beer and wine.

 Adam Rafferty’s musical style is called ‘funky-fingerstyle guitar’ – a type of playing in which bass lines, melodies and accompanying harmonies are all performed simultaneously on a solo guitar.
 Originally fingerstyle guitar was rooted in the Nashville “country music” sound.
 Rafferty brings different musical influences to the genre, based on his childhood musical life in New York City.
 He uses sounds from the 1970s and 80s in his music – primarily the sounds of disco, hip-hop, funk, jazz and R&B into the fingerstyle method of playing guitar.

 Born and raised in New York City, Adam is currently spending most of his time on the road playing concerts and doing workshops.
 As a 6 year old kid, he started with Woody Mann as his teacher and learned fingerpicking blues tabs from Reverend Gary Davis, Blind Blake and others.
 Like many guitar players, he went through the phases of rock, classical and then got deep into jazz.

 Adam played jazz guitar for many years in NYC, and got to play with some jazz greats along the way like Mike Longo (pianist for Dizzy Gillespie and my mentor), Alvin Queen (Drums for Oscar Peterson & Horace Silver), Dr. Lonnie Smith (B3 organ with George Benson), Buster Williams, Bob Cranshaw, Tal Farlow….the list goes on!